iivanoo/covid-apps-observer/data/data_us/reports/resources/com.americanwell.android.member.wellpoint___12.0.19.010_02/report.md

 > Absolute garbage.
 The app itself feels like a 90s webpage and it's abysmal in terms of managing it's providers.
 Mine vanished without a trace, leaving me with needing a prescription renewal and the only way to get one was to spend another $175 on finding a new provider in the app.
 What's the point if you have no doctors continuity?
 And if this happens only occasionally, why wasn't I informed?
 Absolute trash -- find a better platform than this for yourself, honestly.<br> :date: __2020-10-08 13:30:53__

 > Garbage.
 You can't select a doctor, they show you a limited list of who to pick from and none of them were licensed doctors.<br> :date: __2020-09-28 18:55:24__

-> GAAAAAAHHHH!!! so frustrated!!
-My diagnosis, go get a lung xray....thanks for nothing!!
-Don't waste your time, just go to your primary.<br> :date: __2020-09-18 00:43:49__

-> Well if u wanna pay to be told u need to be seen in person waste ur 59 or whatever dollars he wouldnt give antibiotics gave me aleve for 59 f in dollars<br> :date: __2020-09-14 23:56:08__